kanboard/kanboard/doc/ldap-authentication.markdown

 `(&(objectClass=user)(sAMAccountName=%s)(memberOf=CN=Kanboard Users,CN=Users,DC=kanboard,DC=local))`

-This example allow only people member of the group "Kanboard Users" to connect to Kanboard.
+This example allows only people members of the group "Kanboard Users" to connect to Kanboard.

 Example for Microsoft Active Directory
 --------------------------------------